WildaSoftware/Feedybacky/README.md

 `close` - immediate closing the container with Feedybacky form.

+### Wrappers ###

+Feedybacky can be also useful in some systems which provide a module subsystem helping non-programmers to use various plugins.
+In `wrappers` directory there are wrappers with manuals for:

+* Wordpress
+* Drupal

+They are very simple ports of the plugin to these systems (they can be developed if necessary) and can be used as well as standard form of Feedybacky.

 ### Authors ###

 Feedybacky was created and is maintained by programmers of [Wilda Software](http://wildasoftware.pl/).